rurban/beamsplitter/README.md

 # beamsplitter

 A very simple S-box only hash.

+No moving parts.
+S-boxes all the way down.

+No mults, adds, divs, shifts, mods, complements, or magic numbers.
+Nothing but box.
+S-box.

 # Get